 The East La Huertas Fault runs along the base of the Crest of Montezuma, where is separates Permian Abo Formation beds from older Precambrian or Carboniferous beds.
 The entire valley floor here, where it is not covered with alluvium, exposes red beds of the Abo Formation.
 The lowest part of the Crest towards its north end (to the left in the photograph) is Precambrian quartzite.
 Above this are Arroyo Peñasco Group limestone beds, including the Del Padre Sandstone and Espiritu Santo Formation but no Tererro Formation.
 There may be a thin bed of Log Springs Formation above this, but too thin to map.
 Then comes a slope of Sandia Formation sandstones and mudstones above the limestone beds of the Arroyo Peñasco Group and below the first massive limestone bed of the Madera Group.
 The section here is missing the Osha Canyon Formation and most of the Log Springs Formation.

-When the U.S. Army occupied New Mexico in 1846, Navajo raids on Pueblo and Mexican settlements had been a regular occurrence for centuries.
+When the U.S. Army occupied New Mexico in 1846, Navajo raids on native American pueblos and Spanish settlements had been a regular occurrence for centuries.
 U.S. forces were inadequate to protect every vulnerable point, so in the summer of 1849, Lieutenant Colonel John M. Washington, the military governor of New Mexico, prepared to lead a punitive expedition into the Navajo country of northwestern New Mexico.
 Accompanying the expedition was Lieutenant James H. Simpson, an officer with the Corps of Topographic Engineers.
 Simpson had helped map the route from Fort Smith, Arkansas, to Santa Fe, which would much later become Interstate 40.
 A seasoned and perceptive explorer, who was in the field almost nonstop from 1849 until the Civil War, Simpson would give the first detailed account of country that had been previously ignored by Mexican and American authorities.
 He had with him the artist R.H.
 Kern, who would provide illustrations of landforms for Simpson's account.

 The expedition descended through La